jeffturcotte/moor/README.markdown

 We can only use linkTo once Moor's router has been started with run().
 If the route cannot be found, Moor::linkTo will throw a MoorProgrammerException.
 Currently, Moor considers a callback valid if it matches a route and does not determine if the callback actually exists.

+## Path Generation

+Typically, it's convenient to map your callbacks to file paths in order to pull in associated files, such as views.
+We can generate a path with Moor::pathTo().
+This method takes the same argument style as Moor::linkTo(), minus the request params.

+	Moor::pathTo('User::edit');
+	// returns /user/edit

+	Moor::pathTo('Dashboard\Groups::add');
+	// returns /dashboard/groups/add

+	Moor::pathTo('Admin_StoreItems::delete');
+	// returns /admin/store_items/delete

+	Moor::pathTo('*::index');
+	// returns path to /ACTIVE-CLASS/index

+Or, as a convenience, there are two active path methods to generate paths for running callbacks which are described in the next section.

-## Active Callback (& Friends)
+## Active Callback Helpers

-Moor defines a few methods to help get information about the current active/running callback.
+Moor defines some methods to help get information about the current active/running callback.
 If the callback you've defined in your route doesn't contain one of these pieces, that pieces' function will simply return NULL.

 	Moor::getActiveCallback()
 	// returns the currently running callback in it's full form